ukceh-rse/serka/README.md

 ```

 ### Running Locally
-The best way to run the Serka tool for development is to use podman to start the necessary services through podman-compose and then run the FastAPI Serka service locally:
+The best way to run the Serka tool for development is to use podman to start the necessary services through podman-compose using the `dev` profile and then run the FastAPI Serka service locally:
 ```
-podman-compose -f podman-compose.yml up neo4j ollama mongodb -d uv run fastapi run src/serka/main.py --port 8080
+podman-compose up neo4j ollama mongodb -d uv run fastapi run src/serka/main.py --port 8080
 ```